Skip to Content

 Being able to fulfill our desires quickly isn’t always bad.

-But the ability to put off immediate pleasure in favor of a better reward in the long run is essential for the development of self-control.
+However, putting off immediate pleasure in favor of a better reward, in the long run, is essential for developing self-control.

-Short term gratification habitually leads us to expect immediate results, which can lead us to some pretty dangerous outcomes.
+Short-term gratification habitually leads us to expect immediate results, which can lead us to dangerous outcomes.

 Some impulsive behavior aimed at short-lived pleasure may lead to bad health or low quality of life.